SlimJallouli/b_u585_iota02_iot_reference/project/Common/app/HomeAssistant/home_assistant_discovery.md

 3. Click Submit

 ### 3.9 Step 8: Validate Discovery
-Go to **Developer Tools > MQTT**
+Go to **Developer Tools > MQTT**:

 1. Subscribe to `homeassistant/#`
 2. Confirm that retained config messages are received
 3. Confirm that state messages are published to the correct topics

-Entities should appear automatically under **Settings > Devices & Services > MQTT**
+Entities should appear automatically under **Settings > Devices & Services > MQTT**.

-## 4. Home Assistant
+## 4. Verify Device Discovery in Home Assistant

-Reset your STM32 boards

-Home Assistant will pick the devices and you should be able to see them on the dashboard
+Reset your STM32 board(s).
+Home Assistant should discover devices/entities and display them in the dashboard.

 ![HomeAssistant_OverView.png](../../../../assets/HomeAssistant_OverView.png)

-## 5. MQTT Topics
+## 5. MQTT Topic Reference

 This is a description of the MQTT messages exchanged between STM32 and Home Assistant through AWS IoT Core.

-This is just a description on how STM32 and Home Assistant interact with each other.
-You don't need to do anything.
+This section is a reference for topic/payload behavior.
+No additional setup is required.

-For more details, please refer to https://www.home-assistant.io/integrations/mqtt
+For more details, see https://www.home-assistant.io/integrations/mqtt

 ### 5.1.
 Firmware state and revision